 - Probiotics are beneficial strains of live bacteria taken in through foods, supplements or applied topically.
 These improve gut and skin health.

 - Propolis is a bee product of saliva and beeswax, sometimes called bee glue.
 It fights infections and heals wounds.
 Propolis helps keep skin at itsâ€™ best.
 It causes a slight temporary skin plumping action.
-It is increasingly common ingredient in skincare.
+It is an increasingly common ingredient in skincare.
 If you are allergic to bee products, take note.For hair, Propolis Extract is cuticle smoothing, softening, and hydrating.
 It also causes temporary hair plumping action.

 - Propylene glycol, polypropylene glycols

 - Man-made alcohols that attract and bind water.
 Humectants, one of the good alcohols.

 - Protein is a building block for hair and skin.

 - The drooping of a body part.
 Often refers to drooping eyelids or breasts.

 Pumpkin Seed Oil

 - Pumpkin Seed Oil inhibits DHT production.
 The oils’ phytosterols inhibit the conversion of testosterone to DHT in the scalp.
 Delta-7-sterine stops DHT from binding with hair follicles.
 Pumpkin seed oil also nourishes the scalp.
 It contains fatty acids, vitamins, proteins, and minerals.
 It is high in polyunsaturated fatty acids and antioxidants.
 This maintains cell structure and moisture levels of the scalp and hair.
 Pumpkin Seed Oil is high in Vitamin E and zinc to promote skin renewal.
 Zinc reduces scalp issues such as seborrheic dermatitis, dry flakes, itching, and irritation.
 Pumpkin Seed Oil is best used within a formulation rather than on its own.